-Produced by Statistics Canada, the Provincial-Territorial Human Resource Module (PTHRM) provides the following statistics for the tourism sector as a whole and for each tourism industry group: jobs, hours worked, compensation, and educational attainment.
+The Tourism HRM provides statistics for the entire sector and each of its five industry groups.
+This includes data on jobs, hours worked, compensation, and educational attainment.
 These statistics are available by sex, by work status, by age group, by immigrant status, and by occupation.

-The number of jobs reported in the PTHRM is different from the job numbers reported by Statistics Canada’s National Tourism Indictors (NTI).
+The number of jobs reported in the Tourism HRM is different from the job numbers reported by Statistics Canada’s National Tourism Indictors (NTI).

 The NTI reports on “jobs due to tourism”.
 These are all the jobs in Canada supported by the money tourists spend, and includes some jobs outside the tourism sector.

-The PTHRM reports on “jobs in tourism industries”.
+The Tourism HRM reports on “jobs in tourism industries”.
 These are all the jobs within all five tourism industry groups that can be further subdivided into the 29 specific industries that are considered part of the tourism sector.
-Many of these jobs are supported by local residents, particularly in industries such as food and beverage services and recreation and entertainment, which derive significant revenues from locals as well as tourists.
+Many of these jobs are supported by spending by local residents, particularly in industries such as food and beverage services and recreation and entertainment, which derive significant revenues from locals as well as tourists.